VladimirMarkelov/rclc/doc.md

 * N-th number of Fibonacci: `fibo`.
 At this moment the argument must be an integer number between 0 and 100000
 * Prime numbers: `is_prime` - returns `1` if a number is a prime one, `next_prime` returns the smallest prime number greater than the function argument.
 Note: the functions return error for non-integer numbers, and the algorithm is not very fast, so checking if a number is prime may take a lot of time if the number is rather big
 * Formatting integers: `hex`, `oct`, and `bin` display integer numbers in hexadecimal, octal, or binary representation.
 Note: the functions affects output only if they are the last used functions, e.g. `1+hex(10)` displays `11`, but `hex(1+10)` displays `0xb`
+* Equation solver: `solve`(aliases are `roots` and `zeroes`) - calculates roots of a linear or quadratic equation.
+The result of the function is the first calculated root.
+Other roots are just printed.

 ### Special functions